Presented by Marlene®

 Vitamin E, which also contributes to autogenous cell production.

-What effect do vitamin B complex and folic acid (folate) have?
+What effect do vitamin B complex and folate have?

 Do different apple varieties have different vitamin contents?

 Yes.
-Green apples have a lower vitamin C content than red apples, but are richer in fruit acids, which aid digestion, promote calcium absorption in the intestines and keep teeth naturally clean.
+Green apples have a lower vitamin C content than red apples, but are richer in fruit acids.

 Secondary plant compounds

 Although secondary plant compounds (or phytochemicals) are important for a healthy diet, very few people are aware of them.
 These chemical compounds are not essential for the plant, but nevertheless make apples highly nutritious.

 What secondary plant compounds are found in apples?